archivesatncbs/ethics-law-guidebook/docs/chapter-4-public-records-law-and-archive.md

 *The Public Records Act allows records creating agencies to submit records of a permanent nature (after 25 years from creation of the record) for appraisal to the National Archives, for preservation.
 All unclassified public records that have been transferred to the National Archives and are more than 30 years old, may be made available for access to ‘bona fide research scholars’, subject to restrictions prescribed by the government, which may be made through rules made under the Act.*
-Further, any records creating agency is empowered under Section 11(2) of the Public Records act to grant any person access to any public record in its custody in such manner and subject to such conditions as may be prescribed.
+Further, any records creating agency is empowered under Section 11(2) of the Public Records Act to grant any person access to any public record in its custody in such manner and subject to such conditions as may be prescribed.

 The Public Records Act also allows the National Archives or the Archives of Union Territories to accept private records of ‘historical or national importance’ by way of gift or purchase, which may be a consideration for private archives looking to dispose of an archival collection by donating or selling these to the National Archives or the archives of Union Territories.
 Further conditions regulating the functioning of records creating agencies and National Archives are present in the Public Records Rules, 1997.[^2] Rules include, for example, a prohibition on the destruction of any public record without being recorded and reviewed as per the records retention schedule of the records creating agency.